 If there is one key point from everything that is going on, it's that last point: Allow people to have time to try things and learn.
 In DevOps speak, this is part of the Third Way.
 Rob England & Dr Cherry Vu also talk about this in their book "The agile Manager"; Em Campbell-Pretty talks about it in her book "Tribal Unity"; Karen Ferris discusses it in her book "Game On!
 Change is Constant" and I'm sure in countless other places.

-This highlights what we are all trying to do, or should be.
 Ways of working are telling us to create environments where people and teams can experiment, try things and learn from it.
 We are saying that people need to have time to learn, while at work.
 This goes beyond only learning something new when sent on a 3 day training course, or having to learn at home.

 This survey points out that among many other things, one of the key things people want to create improved knowledge for, is to "extend capabilities within their role".
 The teams are telling us all that they want to learn more.
 The approaches to new ways of working are telling us that we need to create cultures where people can experiment and learn.

 What are you doing to make this happen in your workplace?